Marine Ecology for Teachers

 Solomon Afcan, Nunam Iqua School

-Marine Ecology for Teachers is primarily a field-based course and we will be spending most days outside exploring different learning possibilities.
+Marine Ecology for Teachers is primarily a field based course and we will be spending most days outside exploring different learning possibilities.
 Students should be able to walk at least 5 miles.
 Portions of the course may be carried out over uneven terrain, often without a trail, and may include river crossings or other hazards depending on route and travel logistics.
+The course requires being able to sit in a kayak for several hours (3+ hours) and participate in boat-based activities.
 The course may require good physical condition and ability to perform in cold and/or inclement weather.
-Students must be prepared to spend long days outside, with a number of environmental concerns to mitigate, including bears, mosquitoes, wolves, rivers, weather, temperature, etc.
+Students must be prepared to spend long days outside, with a number of environmental concerns to mitigate, including: bears, mosquitos, wolves, rivers, weather, temperature, etc.

-• Teachers will walk away with lesson plans, resources, and tools to help fit the curriculum into a clasroom or virtual learning environment, and examples of place-based lesson planning.
+- Teachers will walk away with lesson plans, resources, and tools to help fit the curriculum into a classroom or virtual learning environment, and examples of place-based lesson planning.

 Meet The Instructor